-This column provides a course of action for the Possible Cause.
+This column provides a course of action for the Possible Cause, generally it states to contact you local Lincoln Authorized Field Service Facility.

-If you do not understand or are unable to perform the Recommended Course of Action safely, contact you local Lincoln Authorized Field Service Facility.
+If you do not understand or are unable to perform the Recommended Course of Action safely, contact your local Lincoln Authorized Field Service Facility.